xperiandri/blazor-fluxor/samples/03-ReduxDevToolsIntegration/README.md

 ```

 ## Required changes to state classes
 Because the [Redux dev tools] implementation uses serialization to switch back to historial states it is necessary to create a parameterless constructor on all of your state classes.
+At this point in time `System.Text.Json` requires the constructor to be public.

 ```
-private CounterState() {}
+[Obsolete("Used for deserialization only")] public CounterState() {}
 ```

-In order to deserialize state your properties must have setters, these may be private if you wish.
+In order to deserialize state your properties must have setters, again the setters (currently) must be public.

 ## Subscribing to state changes
 To ensure your component is re-rendered when state is changed in another component simply descend your components from `FluxorComponent`, like this `@inherits Blazor.Fluxor.Components.FluxorComponent`.